randallard/rancher-discourse/docs/project-plan-and-status.md

 ## Open Questions

-- What storage class should we use for persistent data?
+- What specific metrics should we monitor for Discourse health?
-- What resource limits should we set for Discourse, PostgreSQL, and Redis?
+- What backup schedule is appropriate for our usage patterns?
-- What specific plugins are required for our Discourse implementation?
+- How should we handle Discourse updates and database migrations?
-- Should we implement SSO authentication, and if so, with which provider?
+- What additional plugins might be needed as usage grows?
-- What monitoring metrics and alerts are most important for this deployment?
+- How will we measure user adoption and engagement?
-- What is our strategy for handling Discourse updates and database migrations?
+- What user feedback mechanisms should we implement for the documentation?